Green cadres (paramilitary): 1943 reorganization

 After the Partisans carried out several attacks in northeast Bosnia and suffered big losses in men, the key officials supporting the militia left it and joined side with the Partisans or the NDH army.
 The biggest reason for the reorganization was the death of Muhamed Hadžiefendić and the destruction of his "Muslim-Volunteer" legion.
 The Green Cadres did not intend to be on any side but they were occasionally gifted with supplies which made them carry on.

-The organisation was present in most towns in Bosnia and its main purpose still was to protect the civilian population from the chauvinist Chetnik forces.
+The organisation was present in most towns in Bosnia and its main purpose still was to protect the civilian population.

 End of the war

-With the rapid advance of Tito's partisans in 1945 it was clear that the NDH government together with other Axis factions would collapse with the capitulation of Germany in May 1945.
+With the rapid advance of Tito's Partisans in 1945 it was clear that the NDH government together with other Axis factions would collapse with the capitulation of Germany in May 1945.
 Most of the Green Cadres units which still were under control of some town councils took over control in agreement with the Partisans.
 Some of the units of the Green Cadres joined the Partisans and together liberated some areas in Bosnia.
-Most famously was the help in the liberation of Sarajevo where parts of the Green Cadres were incorporated into the 16th Partisan Muslim Brigade.
+Most famous was the help in the liberation of Sarajevo where parts of the Green Cadres were incorporated into the 16th Partisan Muslim Brigade.